cirobispo/raptor-samples/marko-express/README.md

 }
 ```

-This simple taglib tells the Raptor Templates compiler to scan the `components` directory to discover custom tags.
+This simple taglib tells the Marko compiler to scan the `components` directory to discover custom tags.
 In this sample app, the following three custom tags will be discovered and registered:

 1. `<app-button/>`
 2. `<app-header/>`